 Thanks to Martijn Oud @ Inktweb.nl for this one.
-The principle here is to show of your SEO Auditing Skills publicly by analysing all the SEO problems and loop holes in a large brands or a well known website.
+The principle here is to show off your SEO Auditing Skills publicly by analysing all the SEO problems and loop-holes in a large brands website.
 You can audit all of this information including providing solutions in a public blog post.
 This will show potential customers what you are made of and hey, may even land you the company who you audited in the first place.
 You can do this as a monthly or weekly series and in time the popularity of it may grow online.

 Have some more ideas?
 We’d love you to email them to us and you might just even get a mention 😉